VendiRL: A Framework for Self-Supervised Reinforcement Learning of Diversely Diverse Skills: Conclusion

+We introduced VendiRL, a self-supervised \gls{rl} framework that centres both skill learning and evaluation on a user-specified similarity function and the Vendi Score.
+Our proof-of-concept shows that different similarity functions induce distinct behaviours, decoupling what counts as diverse from how rewards are computed.
 Adapting the Vendi Score to \gls{rl} further supports evaluation and benchmarking: the same metric can quantify outcomes across algorithms, representations, and domains, assuming a comparable number of skills.
-This opens up new uses, for example: direct comparisons of existing skill-learning methods under shared notions of diversity, use of diversity as a reward signal for \acrlong{ued} (e.g., generating environment variants based on the skill diversity they afford), and construction of skill-diversity benchmarks with variable and composable diversity targets.
+This opens up new uses, for example: direct comparisons of existing skill-learning methods under shared notions of diversity, use of diversity as a reward signal for \acrlong{ued} (e.g., generating variants based on the skill diversity they afford), and construction of skill-diversity benchmarks with variable and composable diversity targets.
+In short, VendiRL turns what is considered diverse into a controllable and optimisable design choice.

-Looking ahead, several clear directions follow.
-First, in assessing skill transfer: how useful are VendiRL-motivated skills in solving tasks across downstream domains, and can properties of those domains be mapped to effective similarity functions or their mixtures?
-Second, can we find utility in agents that autonomously select and weight different forms of diversity via a meta-controller instead of relying on human priors?
-Third, studying the scalability and stability of our framework by experimenting with its key components: the choice of skill representation, the design of skill memory, mechanisms to mitigate drift between reward distributions under massive parallelism, and the underlying \gls{rl} algorithm.
-Lastly, perhaps most importantly, we aim to deepen our understanding of how different similarity functions shape the behavioural diversity that emerges.
-This, in turn, can support a widely acknowledged need in \gls{rl}: the evaluation and fair comparison of the capabilities of open-ended systems.

-In short, VendiRL aims to turn what is considered diverse into a variable, optimisable design choice.

-\begin{ack} I would like to acknowledge the \href{https://www.aalto.fi/en/department-of-computer-science/autotelic-interaction-research}{Autotelic Interaction Research (AIR)} group at Aalto University, especially Nadia Ady, Perttu Hämäläinen, and Christian Guckelsberger.
-I am particularly thankful to Christian for introducing me to the Vendi Score and for reviewing parts of my draft.
-I extend my gratitude to Luigi Acerbi and Antti Honkela for their \href{https://www.cs.helsinki.fi/u/ahonkela/teaching/compstats1/book/index.html}{computational statistics} course at the University of Helsinki, where I learned some neat numerical linear algebra tricks applied in this work.
+\begin{ack} I thank the \href{https://www.aalto.fi/en/department-of-computer-science/autotelic-interaction-research}{Autotelic Interaction Research (AIR)} group at Aalto University, especially Nadia Ady, Perttu Hämäläinen, and Christian Guckelsberger.
+I am particularly grateful to Christian for introducing me to the Vendi Score and for feedback on parts of the draft.
+I extend my gratitude to Luigi Acerbi and Antti Honkela for their \href{https://www.cs.helsinki.fi/u/ahonkela/teaching/compstats1/book/index.html}{computational statistics} course at the University of Helsinki, where I learned some neat numerical linear algebra tricks applied in this work; the reviewers for their insightful comments; and my three-month old, for kindly agreeing to sleep in my lap while I wrote.
 This work was funded in part by the Research Council of Finland's NEXT-IM project (grant no. 349036). \end{ack}

 { }